-It seems that the ongoing Coranavirus pandemic has woken Australians up to the important role that local community, Aboriginal and country based music can play, in maintaining human mental health and community peace.
+It seems that the ongoing Covid-19 pandemic has woken Australians up to the important role that local community, Aboriginal and country based music can play, in maintaining human mental health and community peace.

 Dreaming, performing, and fanning community, Aboriginal, and locally based music that comes from actual human situations and real life experiences, instead of idolising globalised music “stars” from distant places and cultures, has a unique power to enliven, build and strengthen human societies and economies.
 Local song and local culture sharing and exchange can, in fact, act as a currency.

 The myth that supporting local Australian music will produce jingoistic nationalism, xenophobic hatred and war, is groundless.
 Where healthy local intercultural dialogue, assisted by song dialogue and exchange, is well funded, and provocative mass media reports inciting hatred, are excised prior to publication by responsible editors, peace has a chance to flourish.
 The proliferation of imported global music is still smothering local Australian music. which is characteristically respectful, and features intercultural sharing.
-Using music in good ways, local Australian musicians have outlawed deliberately offensive behaviour, and many Australian songs promote justice and expose and discredit mischief making rumours that incite conflict.
+Using music in good ways, local Australian musicians have outlawed deliberately offensive behaviour; many Australian songs promote justice by exposing and discrediting mischief making rumours that incite conflict.

-Cultures that articulate and celebrate themselves in music, while engaging with environmental, spiritual and cultural concepts and structures, have found ways to communicate peacefully with other cultures.
-Australian musicians have intelligent, inoffensive ways of agreeing to disagree, and have established reasonable behavioural boundaries in local communities.
-In Western Sydney in the early 2000s, Australian Bishop Kevin Manning tested and proved this beyond doubt, when he organised a productive, peaceful series of interfaith conversations between large congregations of Christians and Muslims, that included diverse local musics, and quickly restored community peace after an isolated but extremely provocative incident, by sharing common ground, singing together, clarifying intercultural issues and utterly discrediting false media myths.
+Cultures that articulate and celebrate themselves in music, while engaging with environmental, spiritual and cultural concepts and structures, find ways to communicate peacefully with other cultures.
+Australian musicians have intelligent, inoffensive ways of agreeing to disagree, while expressing culture based viewpoints strongly.
+As their community music is heard and discussed, local audiences forge and maintain sensible behavioural boundaries, with humour and wit.
+In Western Sydney in the early 2000s, Australian Bishop Kevin Manning tested and proved this beyond doubt, when he organised a productive, peaceful series of interfaith conversations between large congregations of Christians and Muslims.
+These sessions included diverse local musics, and the discussions that ensued quickly restored community peace after an isolated but extremely provocative incident.
+It became evident to all that sharing common ground, singing together, clarifying intercultural issues and utterly discrediting false media myths, has an unrivalled power to promote and restore not only passive peace, but proactive, strengthened, responsible community relationships.

 Songbooks such as the Dhungala Choral Connection Songbook and CD, produced by Deborah Cheetham, Toni Lalich and Jessica Hitchcock in close collaboration with several Australian Aboriginal communities, also foster community peace.
 Such resources are valuable local community building tools for the challenging pandemic era we are living through.